INSPIRE-MIF/gp-data-service-linking-simplification/proposals/JRC/ds-linking-simplification-good-practice.md

 ### Requirement: \<srv:operatesOn\> element

+-- NOTE: THIS REQUIREMENT IS A DUPLICATE (although not eaxctly) of requirement metadata/2.0/req/sds/coupled-resource from the TG metadata --

 | **Requirement** | **/req/coupled-resource-operateson-locator** |
 | --- | --- |
 | A | The `xlink:href` attribute of each of the `srv:operatesOn` elements SHALL contain a URL pointing to the metadata record of the provided data set or data set series, available in a Discovery Service catalog. |

+-- END NOTE --

 ### Recommendation: \<srv:operatesOn\> element priority over \<wms:MetadataURL\> and \<wfs:MetadataURL\> elements